Giving Themselves the Greenlight: Inside the AI Film Festival

 When Alex Naghavi premiered her AI film Gentle at the AI International Film Festival, she didn't expect what would come next.
 Filmmaker Jonathan Perry approached her at the afterparty with a proposition: collaborate on a project.
 Naghavi was intrigued but skeptical until Perry actually followed through.

-What emerged from that festival encounter is Railbound, a narrative film that transforms the legendary photography of Mike Brodie into a living, breathing cinematic experience.
-Written, directed, and produced by Perry and Naghavi, with Naghavi serving as visual director and AI artist, the film proves that AI isn't just creating new artists, but also giving new life to existing masterworks.
+Naghavi expressed to me that what emerged from that festival encounter is Railbound, a narrative film that transforms the legendary photography of Mike Brodie into a living, breathing cinematic experience.
+Written, directed, and produced by Perry and Naghavi, with Naghavi serving as visual director and AI artist, the film proves that AI isn't just creating new art, but also giving new life to existing masterworks..

 Mike Brodie spent decades documenting America's train-hopping culture, capturing the raw energy and freedom of youth living on the rails.
 His first book, Period of Juvenile Prosperity, became the foundation for Railbound, a film that walks the line between documentary and fiction.